 The concept of cloud computing has revolutionized operations in the ICT world, and cloud storage is now a must-have for any aspiring or successful online enterprise.
 Having your data stored online is both efficient and effective compared to local disk storage.
 Accessibility to such data is not limited geographically, the costs are affordable.
 Here are the top cloud storage offers in the current market.
+Once you determine that the person you”re dealing with is legit, you can sell Ethereum for cash in a matter of minutes.

 The Amazon Elastic Compute Cloud (EC2) offers you a virtual computers which you use to store data or run virtual applications called ‘instances’.
 It is elastic in the sense that you only pay for the time when your server is active.
 There is a free usage tier which offers 750 hours of running Microsoft or Linux, 30GB of Elastic Block Storage(EBS) and 1GB of regional data transfer.
 For on-demand instances, the costs range from $0.02 for micro instances.
 Standard instances cost between $0.08 to $0.092.
 For high CPU and memory instances you can pay from $0.45 to $ 2.28/hour.
 Monthly charges depend on instances, with the smallest beginning at $14.40 up to $21.60 per month.
 A 3-year reserved plan can be acquired for $6.43 per month, and inbound connection are free but outbound transfers cost $0.12 for 1GB of data.